-Adam reports an average level of belief in his ability to control or influence what happens to him and others and would generally tend to be more proactive with regards to own or others safety.
+Doris reports a below average level of belief in her ability to control or influence what happens to her and others and would generally tend to be passive and reactive with regards to own or others safety.

 Risk Perspective

 Considers the tendency for the individual to purposefully seek out, respond to or avoid situations that are potentially uncontrollable, require considerable skill, represent 'quick and dirty' approach to work or may result in punitive action.
 Higher scorers indicate the capacity to observe the rules, follow procedures and maintain a consistent degree of integrity in their approach to the work.